 Tips for Choosing Pet-Friendly Patio Furniture

-Wood decking is commonly used for patios but in the case of your dog and cat, you might want to rethink your options.
-Investing in expensive hardwood floors only to be ruined by scratches and muddy paw prints might make you whine and regret your decision.
+Wood decking, commonly used for patios, but in the case of your dog and cat, you might want to rethink options.
+Investing in expensive hardwood floors only to be ruined by scratches and muddy paw prints might make you regret your decision.
 Instead, choose easy to clean flooring materials like concrete or tiles.
-This will make cleaning easier during those potty-training days and when it’s neatly polished, it will look great with any style of furniture.
-If concrete is too cold for you, another option is artificial grass which is going to be loved by your pets and teens.
-While artificial turf can be more expensive, it saves a lot in the long run.
-There are no grass allergies, no watering and no worry of grass being stepped on.

 Creating different zones for pets and teens will likely keep them off of your expensive patio furniture.
-Make your pets comfortable by adding their beds outside with easy access to fresh water and food.
-Scratching posts or even carton boxes can make your cat happy and hold off its paws off your furniture.
+Make your pets comfortable by adding their beds outside with easy access to freshwater and food.
+Scratching posts or even carton boxes can make your cat happy and hold its paws off your furniture.

 Choosing Low Maintenance Fabrics

-If anyone has found a successful way of keeping their dogs out of their couch, write a book about it.
-You’ll certainly make millions.
-The porch bench swing is another invitation for your pets to nap on it.
+If you find a successful way of keeping dogs out of the couch, write a book about it.
+You'll undoubtedly make millions.
+The porch bench swing is another invitation for your pets to nap on.
 While this is inevitable for reasons unexplained, choose synthetic fabric covers for your pillow and cushions that are easy to clean.

 Choosing Pet-Friendly Furniture

-Resin wicker furniture - made out of plastic resin which resembles the look of wicker, synthetic resin furniture are easy to clean should your pets decide to do its business on it.
+Resin wicker furniture - made out of plastic resin which resembles the look of wicker, synthetic resin furniture is easy to clean should your pets decide to do its business on it.
 A quick hose down or a thorough washing with soap and water can easily clean this material.
-If there is fur or debris stuck in between the weaves, simply vacuum it to remove and prevent the accumulation of fur.
+If there is fur or debris stuck in between the weaves, vacuum it to remove and prevent the accumulation of hair.

 Wooden Furniture - Yes, you can have wooden furniture if your dog or cat has finally stopped their habit of scratching.
 Covering it temporarily with furniture covers can protect it from dents and scratches.

 To keep your plants protected from your pets, use netting and fences to form a barrier to your crops.
 Create a path since dogs love to patrol down gardens.
-If space allows it, have a place for them to play fetch or frisbee.
+If space allows it, set aside a spot for them to play fetch or frisbee.
 Create boundaries to prevent them from digging.
-Pebbles, flagstone and other smooth rocks are paw-friendly ground covers.
+Pebbles, flagstone, and other smooth rocks are paw-friendly ground covers.